 Business Studies will prepare any student for the world of work and enterprise.
 Essentially the course is about decision-making in a business context: from the best method of financing a new business, to the most appropriate method of motivating staff.
 During the course you will develop a wide range of transferable and respected skills, including analysis and evaluation.

 Business Studies covers a wide range of dynamic and interesting subjects.
-During the course you will study the main areas of business such as marketing, accounting, human resource management and operations management.
+During the course, you will study the main areas of business, such as marketing, accounting, human resource management and operations management.
 You will focus on both the set up and the running of a small business.
 You will examine the running of a larger, multinational business and how businesses are affected by national and international issues.
 This course encourages a critical understanding of organisations and the markets they serve.
-It contains a significant amount of numeracy work and an interest in current affairs is important.
+It contains a significant amount of numeracy work; an interest in current affairs is important.

 A minimum of 5 GCSEs at grade 4 (grade C) including Maths and English.

 Business Studies combines well with many A Level subjects, from English, French and Spanish through to any of the sciences, and Maths.

 Where will my course lead?